 The Company undertakes performance monitoring and holds knowledge sharing and learning sessions as well as other forums in which employees can share their views on the business, including team, product and market changes as well as new commercial opportunities.
 In addition, each department meets regularly as a team giving all staff a chance to provide feedback to the senior leadership team either directly or via their manager.
-Since the easing of COVID-19 restrictions, staff have been encouraged back to the office and the Company hosts social events throughout the year in order to maintain our strong focus on employees' interests and wellbeing.
+The Group operates a hybrid working model and the Company hosts social events throughout the year in order to maintain our strong focus on employees' interests and wellbeing.